Dozens including 50 children poisoned from chemical leak in ‘Chilean Chernobyl’ area

 Sulphur dioxide is a colourless but smelly gas that can enter the environment through industrial processes like metal processing, according to the US Environmental Protection Agency, as well as things like burning fossil fuels and volcanoes.

 The coastal region, north of Santiago, has experienced significant pollution over the years, Reuters reported.
-Greenpeace Chile refers to the Quintero- Puchuncaví area as the “Chilean Chernobyl”, due to years of air and pollution.
+Greenpeace Chile refers to the Quintero-Puchuncaví area as the “Chilean Chernobyl”, due to years of air and water pollution.

 Quintero Mayor Rubén Gutiérrez Cabrera is reported as saying that these communities have tolerated this for decades, but it needs to come to an end, via the town’s statement.